scrabbletank/farhome-rules/rulesdoc.md

 Conjure 2 phantasmal arms that mimic your movements.
 Make a spellcasting roll against 2 terrible dice, conjuring the arms on success.
 For the duration your unarmed attacks use your arcane spellcasting roll and deal 0/3 in force damage.
 After casting a spell you may make an offhand attack with these arms as if you made a basic attack.

 The arms can carry up to 1000 lbs.
-When making athletics checks and strength saves you may use your spellcasting roll instead.
+When making athletics challenges and strength saves you may use your spellcasting roll instead.

 Increase the carry weight by 1000 lbs and add an enhanced die to all spellcasting rolls for each level above 6th.